rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

 We aren’t able to run this test and watch it fail because the test doesn’t even
 compile: the `search` function doesn’t exist yet!
-So now we’ll add just enough code to get the test to compile and run by adding a definition of the `search` function that always returns an empty vector, as shown in Listing 12-16.
+So now we’ll add just enough code to get the test to compile and run by adding a definition of the `search` function that always returns an empty vector, as shown in [Listing 12-16][Listing-12-16].
 Then the test should compile and fail because an empty vector doesn’t match a vector containing the line `"safe, fast, productive."`.